lovelyterry/Infrared-Serial/README.md

 - In the last chapter we mentioned a new hotspot named as "INFRAED-[IP ADDRDSS]" will be appear when the module connect to a Wi-Fi, and you can use this "IP ADDRDSS" to access the webpage.

 - If the device you are using supports the mDNS function, such as IOS, Mac, Windows (with chrome kernel browser), or devices with Android 12 system or above.
 You can directly enter http://infrared.local/ in your browser to access the module.
-If the device you are using does not support the mDNS function, you can access the device by installing mDNS software, such as "Network Service Discovery". mDNS function is not available when using the proxy software , it is recommended to try after closing the proxy software.
+If the device you are using does not support the mDNS function, you can access the device by installing mDNS software. mDNS function is not available when using the proxy software , it is recommended to try after closing the proxy software.

 - If the module has screen, you can enter the setting page and scan the QR code to access webpage.